Keep Your Car in Chapter 13 Bankruptcy: What You Need to Know

 Duration of Repayment

-2. 5-year plan: For those with income above the state median
+• 5 years for those with income above the state median.

 Potential Challenges in Keeping Your Car